 The player-coach myth

-The industry uses “player-coach” like it’s a compliment.
+The industry uses “player-coach” like a compliment.
 It’s usually a budget decision disguised as a philosophy.
 Someone needed to cut a headcount and decided the EM could absorb the work.

 The hard problems don’t change

-Here’s what I keep coming back to, across all the cycles I’ve lived through.
 The technology changes.
 The hard problems don’t.

 Getting people aligned on what matters.
 Making decisions with incomplete information.
 Knowing when to push and when to protect the team.
 Helping someone grow when they don’t see their own potential yet.
 Having the conversation everyone’s avoiding.

-If you’re hiring an EM or about to become one: have that conversation early.
+For anyone hiring an EM or about to become one: have that conversation early.
 Don’t just talk about the team size and the tech stack.
 Talk about what the job actually looks like on a Tuesday.
 Where does this EM spend most of their time?
 What does success look like in six months?
 The clearer that picture is, the fewer EMs will burn out wondering why the job doesn’t feel like what they signed up for.

 The feedback loop problem